rizalpurnawan23/Algorithms-in-Python/README.md

 # Algorithms-in-Python
-This work contains some convenience algorithms written in Python 3.10.
+This repo contains some convenience algorithms written in Python 3.10.